Lokankara/Quiz/src/main/resources/quiz-set_4.md

 - Operating system

 **Explanation:**
-"Hardware" is correct.
+Hardware is correct.
 AWS is responsible for physical infrastructure.
-"Data" is the customer’s responsibility.
+Data is the customer’s responsibility.
-"Application code" is the customer’s responsibility.
+Application code is the customer’s responsibility.
-"Operating system" is generally the customer’s responsibility for EC2 instances.
+Operating system is generally the customer’s responsibility for EC2 instances.

 ---